SCE-Development/RFID-door-lock/README.md

  values of the network that we need to connect to
 - [ ] (optional) if the code does not compile, consider following [miguelbalboa/rfid#371](https://github.com/miguelbalboa/rfid/issues/371#issuecomment-1740021871)

+## Using the Python Developer Tool
+### Setup
+- Install dependencies: `cd backend && pip install -r requirements.txt`
+### Code
+- From within the backend directory, run the following command, replacing the fields within brackets with your desired values:
+`python mock_card_reader.py --base-url [base_url] --port [port] --card-bytes [card_bytes] --api-key [api_key]`
+- Note that you may need to use `python3` instead of `python` depending on your system specifications.
+- The required fields are `--base-url`, `--card-bytes`, and `--api-key`.
+If `--port` is not provided, it will default to port 8080.
+- The flag `--add` can be added to the end of the request if the user wants to add the card to the database.
+If not, the script will simply check if the card exists in the database already.
+- Once the arguments are parsed, the tool will send an HTTP request to the server and return with the response you desire.